 It was, again, a time of exploration and a time of improving my game and scope.
 I enjoyed it all.
 It was great and I loved it.
 Not so much at the end though.
 I got a little bit tired of the format within the band.
 I started writing music that didn’t fit the band anymore.
 I knew then my time was up and I had to leave.
 Those five years were great though… I don’t want to miss them.

 Cryptic Rock – You definitely left a major mark during that time too.
-Now, you are going to be coming to the United States for a tour starting in April extending through May.
+Now, you are going to be coming to the United States for a tour starting in April and extending through May.
 This is a really interesting line of shows; because you are going to be playing for an extensive three-hour set.
 What was the idea behind this show you will be putting on?

 Uli Roth – We’re actually playing two shows.
-There will be two completely different shows and on the same evening to the same audience and the same venue.
+There will be two completely different shows on the same evening for the same audience and the same venue.
 That’s a very unusual thing to do.
 The story behind it is that just before COVID hit in early 2020, I was embarking on a world tour as a one-man solo show.
 That was also a three-hour show.
 I had written a lot of music for it, I had produced a lot of films for it, and I was really looking forward to it.

 We started touring in Europe.
 Then after 13 shows, we had to stop because the COVID lockdowns happened everywhere.
 We had booked 70 shows for the United States and Canada.
 That’s a lot of shows!
 People bought tickets… and then nothing doing.

 Three years later, I was ready to come to The States again.
-Last year we re-organized everything.
+Last year we reorganized everything.
 Now, four years after the event, it’s finally happening, and I’m coming to The States.
 I thought it would be a good idea to do 50% of it as a solo show.
 Then there’s an intermission.
 Then the second half, I’m playing a full-on Rock set with my full band.
 We are playing exactly that kind of stuff that you just spoke about; mainly my earlier stuff from the Scorpion’s days, the Electric Sun days, and a little bit of Jimi Hendrix.

 However, the first half of the show is called “An Evening with Uli Jon Roth.”
-I will be alone on stage with a huge screen and I’m playing some classical pieces; some of the Vivaldis and Mozart.
+I will be alone on stage with a huge screen and I’m playing some classical pieces; some of the Vivaldi and Mozart.
 I’m also playing quite a few new pieces which I wrote particularly for this tour; which are very different from my Rock repertoire.
 This will include something on a nine-string Nylon Sky guitar, which is called “Passage to India.”
 Also, the first half has a 15-minute tech talk where I’m introducing my new book – In Search Of The Alpha Law.
 It’s a mixed bag; because it’s called “An Evening with Uli Jon Roth.”

-It couldn’t be any different from the second half where we’re doing, “traditional, no-holds barred Rock, Classic Rock.”
+It couldn’t be any different from the second half where we’re doing, “traditional, no-holds-barred Rock, Classic Rock.”
 That’s not all though.
 In the afternoon in the same venue, I’m also doing a guitar masterclass called “The Sky Is The Limit.”
 All those, you can sign up for that on my website.

 It’s going to be a long day for me and for those people brave enough to come, and you don’t want to get sick of me.
 (Laughs) I’ve done quite a few three-hour shows before, and I don’t get any complaints normally.
 We try to keep it as varied as possible.
 It will be a very broad spectrum that I’m bringing to the table.
 I don’t think it’s going to get boring.